IvyMycelia/Myco/docs/COMMENTING_GUIDE.md

 ### **2. Function Documentation Comments**

-Every function includes detailed documentation explaining:
+Every function includes documentation explaining:

 - What the function does
 - Parameters and their purpose